Electroplating 101: How Metal Plating Works

 Electroplating lets you combine the strength, electrical conductivity, abrasion and corrosion resistance, and appearance of certain metals with different materials that boast their own benefits, such as affordable and/or lightweight metals or plastics.

-In this guide, you’ll learn why many engineers use electroplating in every stage of manufacturing—from prototyping to mass production.
+In this guide, you’ll learn why many engineers, researchers, and artists use electroplating and metal plating in every stage of manufacturing—from prototyping to mass production.

 What Is Electroplating?